-Precisely speaking, it is in fact two companies: a GmbH as a limited liability corporation, and a limited partnership (Kommanditgesellschaft - KG) which unlike an OHG has only one fully liable person (the general partner) while the other shareholders (limited partners) have only partial share, with their capital investment, in outside obligations of the KG.
+Precisely speaking, it is in fact two companies: a GmbH as a limited liability corporation, and a limited partnership (Kommanditgesellschaft - KG) which unlike an OHG has only one fully liable person (the general partner) whereas the other shareholders (limited partners) have only a partial share, in other words with their capital investment, in outside obligations of the KG.

 The GmbH functions as the general partner of the KG, which leads to a factually limited outside liability of the entire company unit.

 Since this is a case of two companies, as already mentioned, first a GmbH must be set up and then in a second step, a KG is founded in which the GmbH is a participating shareholder.
 However, both foundations can be carried out in a joint notary consultation to save costs.